Talking with child

 In order to undertake this course, we ask that you:

-1. have completed our Working with children, young people and families: a psychoanalytic observational approach (M7) course or equivalent.
-(Completion must be to at least postgraduate diploma level or to master’s level if you do not already hold a UK honours degree.
+1. have completed our Perinatal, child, adolescent and family work: a psychoanalytic observational approach (M7) course or equivalent.
+Completion must be to at least Postgraduate Diploma level or to Master’s level if you do not already hold a UK honours degree.
 For overseas qualifications, equivalence of academic level to a UK honours degree can be confirmed by NARIC.
-An ‘equivalent’ programme will deliver comparable learning outcomes e.g. a two year psychoanalytic baby observation, a one year young infant psychoanalytic observation and two years of work discussion seminars and psychoanalytic theory lectures and seminars)
+An ‘equivalent’ programme will deliver comparable learning outcomes e.g. two years of psychoanalytic baby observation, at least one year of work discussion seminars, psychoanalytic theory lectures and seminars, etc;

-2. have substantial experience of working with children and young people and
+2. have substantial experience of working with children and young people;

 Personal suitability criteria include: